xfi0/Titled-Gui-CS2/README.md

 ## ❗ Disclaimer

 > ⚠️ **This project is for educational purposes only.**
-> The author does not condone cheating in multiplayer games.
+> I do not condone cheating in multiplayer games.
 > Using this in online matches may result in account bans.
 > You are solely responsible for any consequences of using this software.